 - Connector Schema: This specialized Schema (NetSuite/Salesforce.ObjSchema) also handles complex data structures from XML, and is generated by Studio as part of its Cloud Connector support for Salesforce and NetSuite applications.
 The Connector Schema is read-only.
 Use the Cloud Connector Wizard to create this Schema type.

-Each transformation requires two Schemas: one for the source document and one for the target document.
-Without a Schema, Studio would not know how to format the data when creating a file.
+Typically, each transformation requires two Schemas: one for the source document and one for the target document.
+Without a source Schema, Studio would not know how to format the data when creating a file.

 For example, if your data is housed in flat files and you want to send an EDI message to your trading partner, you would create a Flat File Schema tailored to your source document and an EDI Schema specifying the target message you are sending to your trading partner.